Therodore99/AZBook/README.md

 Users can clear the shopping cart through the “Reset the cart” button.

-The page provides a checkbox (at the top of the page) to enable "Dark Mode" .
+The page provides a checkbox (at the top of the page) to enable "Dark Mode".

 <p align="right">(<a href="#readme-top">back to top</a>)</p>